bhuffy/100-days-of-code/log.md

 **Today's Progress**: Experimented with forms project.

-**Thoughts** Today I practically just messed around with forms and tried to create my own.
+**Thoughts**: Today I practically just messed around with forms and tried to create my own.
 It's very similar to the model done in Jon Duckett's book (I peeked at some of his code) but I made it relatively different.
 I didn't even read a page today, though I know I'm only a few pages away from the layout portion, which means I'll be building my portfolio soon.
 The one weird problem I had today was trying out boostrap after I'd already been working on the project.
 It really changed things up, so I decided to get rid of it.
 That might be a problem if I use bootstrap for the portfolio website... nevertheless, I'm excited for tomorrow.

 **Link(s) to work**: [Form Experiment] (http://codepen.io/bhuffy/full/PWEoEM/)